Gothic War (535–554): Southern Italy

+On Belisarius' absence during the reoccupation of Rome by the Goths, there are two opposing accounts: Procopius states that, upon discovering his mistake regarding Portus, he was overcome with a bout of depression and severe sickness which nearly resulted in his death.
+Jordanes, on the other hand, claims that he was recalled to Rome due to the death of the empress Theodora, and cites his absence as having emboldened Totila to recapture the city.
 Belisarius successfully reoccupied Rome four months later in the spring of 547 and hastily rebuilt the demolished sections of wall by piling up the loose stones "one on top of the other, regardless of order".
 Totila returned, but was unable to overcome the defenders.
 Belisarius did not follow up his advantage.
 Several cities, including Perugia, were taken by the Goths, while Belisarius remained inactive and was then recalled from Italy.

 In 549, Totila advanced again against Rome.
 He attempted to storm the improvised walls and overpower the small garrison of 3,000 men, but was beaten back.
 He then prepared to blockade the city and starve out the defenders, although the Byzantine commander Diogenes had previously prepared large food stores and had sown wheat fields within the city walls.
 However, Totila was able to suborn part of the garrison, who opened the Porta Ostiensis gate for him.
 Totila's men swept through the city, killing all but the women, who were spared on the orders of Totila, and looting what riches remained.
-Expecting the nobles and the remainder of the garrison to flee as soon as the walls were taken, Totila set traps along the roads to neighboring towns that were not yet under his control and many were killed while fleeing Rome.
+Expecting the nobles and the remainder of the garrison to flee as soon as the walls were taken, Totila set traps along the roads to neighbouring towns that were not yet under his control and many were killed while fleeing Rome.